maxgio92/notes/content/notes/GitOps multi tenancy notes.md

 Then, what if a tenant tries to escalate by creating a privileged ServiceAccount inside on of his own Namespaces?

-A tenant could create a ServiceAccount in an owned Namespace, but he can't neither bind at cluster-level ClusterRole nor in a non-owned Namespace as that wouldn't be permitted by Capsule admission controllers.
+A tenant could create a ServiceAccount in an owned Namespace, but he can't neither bind at cluster-level nor at a non-owned Namespace a ClusterRole, as that wouldn't be permitted by Capsule admission controllers.

 Now let's go on with the practical part.